sarbal/BINF_tut/lessons/R_datafun.md

 key <- read.xlsx(file="pnasEisen1998.xlsx", sheetName = "Key")
 ```

-- From a PDF (a little more advanced)
+- From a PDF (a little more advanced).
+Skip if the packages don't load/install.

 ```{r}
 install.packages("pdftools")